-The Dental Assisting program at Carrington College and Carrington College California will help you become secure in the three types of duties that you can be expected to perform once you enter the field: clinical, laboratory and administrative.
+The Dental Assisting program at Carrington College will help you become secure in the three types of duties that you can be expected to perform once you enter the field: clinical, laboratory and administrative.
 Your education begins with a broad base of knowledge on subjects ranging from anatomy of the head and mouth to sterilization techniques to front office operations.
 Next, you will learn specific skills and build your understanding of dental procedures performed in dental offices.
 As you near the end of your studies, you will complete an externship.

 Once you complete our Dental Assisting training program, you should have the skills and confidence to: